shikhashikz/shikhashikz.github.io/_posts/2016-11-10-book-review-my-father-is-a-hero.md

 layout: post
 title: Book Review My Father is a Hero
 category: blog
-tags: blog writing author shikhashikz bookreview
+keywords: blog writing author shikhashikz bookreview
 summary: Why the title is My father is a hero and not my mother is a hero!
 ---